kinetic-context

 The kinetic-context Docker image is available on DockerHub:

-• christopherkapic/kinetic-context:latest - Latest stable release
+• docker.io/christopherkapic/kinetic-context:latest - Latest stable release

-• christopherkapic/kinetic-context:0.1.0 - Specific version (example)
+• docker.io/christopherkapic/kinetic-context:0.1.0 - Specific version (example)

 System Requirements